 - What pastoral support is available in the school?

 - Will your child be able to access all activities – after school clubs, excursions and trips?

 - Does the school welcome advice / input from external professionals?

 - How does the school arrange their transition programmes?
-A good transition can be fundamental to a child settling at a school – similarly if the transition is not successful it can be an uphill struggle to put things right.
+A good transition can help a child to settle at a school.

 - Are there any accessibility issues for your child or special facilities (eg. toileting facilities or medical rooms) they require?